-WWII German POWs in Michigan — Eric Reardon
+WWII German POWs in Michigan — Ethan Reardon

 The story of German Prisoners of War (POW) is an often-overlooked part of the history of World War II in Michigan.